20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron selloum 'Sun Red' is an enchanting, upright, clumping (non-climbing) plant whose large, oval, leathery leaves start off bright red, then burgundy or red-purple and eventually green when mature.

-Philodendron Sun Red can grow to a height of 8-10 feet but when grown indoors it rarely exceeds 4-5 feet high by the same width.
-On account of its size and spectacular foliage, it is among the best large low-light plants for the living room.
+Sun Red Philodendron can grow to a height of 8-10 feet but when grown indoors it rarely exceeds 4-5 feet high by the same width.

-Philodendron Sun Red requires bright indirect light (filtered light), warmth of 18-260C, humidity of 60-70% and moderately moist, rich, well-drained potting soils coupled with monthly feeding in spring and summer.
+Philodendron Sun Red requires bright indirect light, warmth of 18-260C, humidity of 60-70% and moderately moist, rich, well-drained potting soils coupled with monthly feeding in spring and summer.
+Learn how to grow and care for Philodendron Sun Red.

 11. Philodendron burle-marxii